-January 9th, 2025, Talk: Rebuilding Our Natural Communities After Disaster Strikes
+Come Helene and Highwaters: Rebuilding Our Natural Communities After Disaster Strikes - January 9, 2025 Talk

-JJ Apodaca is the Executive Director of ARC - the Amphibian and Reptile Conservancy.
+Dr. JJ Apodaca is the Executive Director of ARC - the Amphibian and Reptile Conservancy.
+He has over 15 years of conservation research experience and was awarded a 2023 U.S. Fish and Wildlife Service Theodore Roosevelt Genius Prize.
+Focusing on imperiled species, his research and conservation work combines several fields and methods ranging from genetics to habitat modeling and life history studies.
 ARC is focused on identifying and conserving the highest priority places for amphibians and reptiles in the United States.
 Protecting endangered amphibians and reptiles by implementing localized, on the ground, conservation projects is what they are all about.

 From Arc, “In Western North Carolina, the salamander capital of the world, salamanders represent the largest single species of biomass in the forest.
 They serve to contain insect populations and keep a myriad of other creatures in check.
 They also serve as a food source to larger species.
 If salamanders were to disappear, the entire food chain could collapse.”
 This is how important they are and is just one of many reasons why the work that ARC does is critical.